Why Dry Eye Affects More Women Than Men

 - Wear protective eyewear such as sunglasses when outdoors in order to block wind and debris from irritating the eye.

-If you have any of the mentioned dry eye symptoms, call The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates today and schedule an appointment with Dr. Farkas, Dr. Kassalow, and Dr. Resnick.
-The optometrist will recommend the most up-to-date dry eye treatments for your eyes and condition.Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+If you have any of the mentioned dry eye symptoms, call Drs.
+Farkas, Kassalow, Resnick & Associates today and schedule an appointment with our eye doctors.
+The optometrist will recommend the most up-to-date dry eye treatments for your eyes and condition.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.